sashafr/scalar_journal/GeneralDocumentation/filesChanged.md

  - pages.php - There's a button to create a new page.
 That has been disabled.
  - scalarheader.jquery.js - Tried to prevent a new page when editing the book.
  - index.html - Made changes so that if you're importing, you can only import to an empty book.
 Otherwise, there will be multiple pages, and that goes against the policy that I wanted.

+-- Filtering By Tags (Description Search Tags) --
+ - book_model.php - Get description from each book, get the tags from the description, and filter accordingly
+ - book_list.php - If we're doing this through the description, then the description tags section needs to be filtered out (it'd be unsightly if we kept it in).
+So, it's filtered out.

+-- Filtering By Tags (Scalar Tags) --

+-- Account Stuff --
+ - all_users.php - Autogenerate complex passwords